San Diego Subchapter 5 Bankruptcy Lawyer

 For many small business owners in San Diego, CA, facing surmounting debt can bring a significant amount of worry and stress.
 With traditional bankruptcy filings leaving these same businesses struggling to reorganize and survive, the Small Business Reorganization Act (SBRA) allows for a new Subchapter V filing that is designed to address the unique circumstances facing small businesses.
 Passed in February 2020, a small business with less than $2,725,625 in debt, or less than $7.5 million through March 2024, can take advantage of these new provisions as a part of COVID relief.

 At Bravo Law, APC, we understand what your small business means to you and the impact the debt of the business can have on you and your family.
-Our bankruptcy attorneys have the skill and experience necessary to help you navigate these difficult circumstances and help you find the debt relief you need to reorganize your business through Subchapter V bankruptcy.
+Our San Diego bankruptcy attorneys have the skill and experience necessary to help you navigate these difficult circumstances and help you find the debt relief you need to reorganize your business through Subchapter V bankruptcy.

 The Small Business Reorganization Act